linux-surface/intel-precise-touch/README.md

 removal of unused and dead code compared to the driver provided by Intel.

 ### Working
-* Stylus input, including tilt
+* Stylus input
-* Single touch input
+* Singletouch finger input

-These features are tested on a Surface Book 2 (MSHW0137), but should work on other devices too.

 ### Not working
-* Finger touch input
+* Multitouch finger input
 * Support for IPTS on gen7

+### Tested devices
+* Surface Book 2
+* Surface Book 1
+* Surface Pro 4

+If you have one of the other surface devices that use IPTS (SP4 and upwards), feel free to give it a shot and report back the results!

 ### Building (in-tree)
 * Add this repository as `drivers/input/touchscreen/ipts`